arvindrk47/dark_wifi-steal/README.md

 cd dark_wifi-steal

+python3 wifisteal.py
-python3 wifisteal.py \\ to run the setup
+(to run the setup)

+Because some of the older version of the python is not support this code.
+It reports as error.